uizaio/api-wrapper-java/README.md

 ```

 ## Entity
-These below APIs used to take action with your media files (we called Entity)
+These below APIs used to take action with your media files (we called Entity).

+You can see all available APIs for entity in [ENTITY.md](https://github.com/uizaio/api-wrapper-java/blob/develop/doc/ENTITY.md).
 See details [here](https://docs.uiza.io/#video).
-You can see all available APIs for entity in [here](https://github.com/uizaio/api-wrapper-java/blob/develop/doc/ENTITY.md).

 ## Category
 Category has been splits into 3 types: `folder`, `playlist` and `tag`.
 These will make the management of entity more easier.

 See details [here](https://docs.uiza.io/#category).
-You can see all available APIs for category in [here](https://github.com/uizaio/api-wrapper-ruby/blob/develop/doc/CATEGORY.md).

 ## Storage
 You can add your storage (`FTP`, `AWS S3`) with UIZA.
 After synced, you can select your content easier from your storage to [create entity](https://docs.uiza.io/#create-entity).

 See details [here](https://docs.uiza.io/#storage).
-You can see all available APIs for storage in [here](https://github.com/uizaio/api-wrapper-ruby/blob/develop/doc/STORAGE.md).

 ## Live Streaming
 These APIs used to create and manage live streaming event.